 It must be handled with care to prevent harm to collectors and the environment.

-- sharps and needles should always be securely placed in the plastic yellow boxes
+- Sharps and needles should always be securely placed in the plastic yellow boxes.

-- other clinical waste items should be put in yellow sacks
+- Other clinical waste items should be put in yellow sacks.

-When does clinical waste get collected?
+When is clinical waste collected?

 Clinical waste is collected between 8am and 5pm on your scheduled day.

 Someone needs to be at home for the collection.